Einabit/sandbox/README.md

     skip: 0
 ```

-2. Simple photocell mock, the variable will change from 0 to 1 and vice versa every 2000 ms
+2. Simple photocell mock, the variable will change from 0 to 1 and vice versa every 2000 ms with a 20% skipping rate
 ```yml
 vis1:
   value: